McGrapefruit/pink-quanta/content/SPACE/Obsidian/My Obsidian System.md

 When I build my obsidian, I did not only focus on the system itself - how the data & information is organized, but also how it is presented/displayed.

-I tried to use psychological concepts while designing my [[Pink Quanta Theme demo stylesheet|Pink Quanta Theme]]:
+I tried to use psychological concepts while designing my [[Pink Quanta Theme|Pink Quanta Theme]]:
 How do we know something is important?
 Through contrast.
 Our brain is programmed to focus on stimuli which stand out.